vyos/vyos-documentation/docs/configuration/firewall/global-options.rst

 .. cfgcmd:: set firewall global-options all-ping [enable | disable]

-   By default, when VyOS receives an ICMP echo request packet destined for itself, it will answer with an ICMP echo reply, unless you avoid it through its firewall.
+   By default, when VyOS receives an ICMP echo request packet destined for itself, it will answer with an ICMP echo reply, unless you prevent it through its firewall.

    With the firewall you can set rules to accept, drop or reject ICMP in,